 My husband loves pecan pie.
 He’s from Georgia, so I think it’s a requirement.
 Because I love him, I make him pecan pie.
-When I was given a bag of mammoth pecans back in December, I knew what I had to do.
+When I was given a Bulk Honey Roasted Pecans back in December, I knew what I had to do.
 I didn’t want the traditional corn syrup recipe, so I looked around for other ideas and found one made with maple syrup.
 Bingo!
 Now, this pie can suit both of us.

 Preparation time: 30 minutes